 Do what you love, PA Wilds style!
 Known for our two million acres of public land, the Pennsylvania Wilds is famous for outdoor recreation.
-The region is home to the largest block of green between New York City and Chicago, two National Wild & Scenic Rivers, the largest wild elk herd in the Northeast and some of the darkest skies in the country.
+The region is home to one of the largest block of green between New York City and Chicago, two National Wild & Scenic Rivers, the largest wild elk herd in the Northeast and some of the darkest skies in the country.

 Feel the Breeze

 Off-road challenges and hundreds of miles of trails for motorized recreation welcome ATV and snowmobile riders to the Pennsylvania Wilds.

 The Pennsylvania Wilds is home to some of the most spectacular wildlife viewing opportunities in the Eastern United States.

 The PA Wilds is filled with bountiful outdoor experiences, and outfitters and guides in the region provide the expertise and services to help you explore the great outdoors safely!

 The Pennsylvania Wilds is a game hunter’s paradise and an angler's perfect retreat.
 The region has nearly 2,100 designated trout streams, 16,000 miles of sparkling waterways, and 2 million acres of public land open for hunting at various times of the year.
 With dense forestland and a multitude of waterways, the ecosystem is home to a variety of wildlife.

 Mix work & play